badbruce07/badbruce07.github.io/_posts/2014-11-17-weekly-tasks.markdown

 <br/>
 <br/>
 Election Results dataset provided information based on all forms of elections.
 General elections were recorded on a PDF file and the information is up to date.
+It can be seen through the link: <a> http://www.eoj.com.jm/content-183-179.htm </a>
 <br/>
 <br/>
 Postcodes/Zipcodes dataset had information through the website <a> http://postalcodedb.com/AlphabeticSearch.aspx?country=Jamaica </a>